08 Sep 5 Reasons Women Take Cheaters Back

 And while it’s best not to give children the blow-by-blows of your adult relationship (because we want them to be children, not tiny adults who think they have to take care of their parents) it’s important that they understand they should always be treated with dignity and respect.

-And the best way to teach them that is to set an example for them by setting healthy boundaries with the cheater.
+the best way to teach them that, is to set an example for them by setting healthy boundaries with the cheater.

 Maybe that means maintaining a cohabiting relationship as parents, but not as lovers.
 That is, not until he has earned back your trust by consistent, faithful behavior over time.
 Or any other arrangement that won’t further destroy your self-esteem.